vinayak-gcc/weathernow/README.md

 you can get it here : " https://home.openweathermap.org/api_keys " .

-After making a account and generating a key just add  it to your '.env file ' like this OPENWEATHERMAP_API_KEY = 'YOUR_API_KEY'  and you are good to go.
+After making a account and generating a key just add  it to your .env file like this :
+OPENWEATHERMAP_API_KEY = 'YOUR_API_KEY'  and you are good to go.

- Thanks for reading till this far.if u have any queries than you can ask me here and if you have any suggestions, kindly suggest me and help me in improving the website and my resume too.
+ Thanks for reading till this far. if u have any queries than you can ask me here and if you have any suggestions, kindly suggest me and help me in improving the website and my resume too.